 Exit

 Majority to Russell Group: UCL, Bristol, Manchester, Durham, Exeter and Edinburgh all popular.
-Steady handful to north America or mainland Europe.
-One to Oxbridge in 2024, one medic and several overseas to the US, Switzerland, Dublin and Amsterdam.
+Steady handful to the US or mainland Europe.
+Three to Oxbridge in 2025, three medics and 19 overseas, including one to Harvard.
+Just under 10 per cent

 Latest results